Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.Forums/Documentation/Forums.md

 | Use Group Settings          | Specifies whether to inherit settings from the forum's forum group, or whether to specify settings which are specific for the forum.  |

 > The other settings and permissions for forums are the same as for forum groups (see above).

+## Notes
+System administrator users do not receive moderation notification emails, because system administrators can't be assigned to a role.